Used to ESL Games, Activities and Worksheets

 ESL Used to and Would Game - Grammar and Speaking: Forming Sentences, Guessing - Group Work - Upper-intermediate (B2) - 30 minutes

 In this free used to and would game, students describe and guess changes that have happened using used to, didn't use to, getting used to, would and wouldn't.
 Each card shows a change that has happened in the student's life.
 The students' task is to form sentences that demonstrate that change using used to, didn’t use to, getting used to, would and wouldn’t.
-Students take it in turns to choose one of their cards and make sentences, describing the change on the card using forms of used to and would.
+Students take turns choosing one of their cards and making sentences, describing the change on the card using forms of used to and would.
 The other students listen and try to guess the change.
 The first student to guess correctly wins the card.
 The student with the most cards at the end of the game wins.

 What's changed?
 Preview